Background

 - The flag

-means the head of the file name without the last component of the file name.
-Thus, it expands to a the path of a directory without the trailing/
+-printfformats the output.%hmeans the head of the file name without the last component of the file name.
+Thus, it expands to a the path of a directory without the trailing/.%fmeans the last component of the file name.
+As a result, the/inside the displayed SHA-1 hashes are taken away.%smeans the file size